aoskarih/Vibrations-with-AIMS/README.md

 ```
 Now the first value is zero, but only thing that matters is the differences in the values.

 The output file is a list of energies and corresponding intensities for different transitions.
-There's also identifier which tells the final state.
+There's also identifier which tells the final state associated with the transition.

 ### Plotting results